Transport and phase separation of active Brownian particles in fluctuating environments: Collective Behavior

+\nhs{To complete this section, we introduce the quantities needed for our main objective, i.e. the study of MIPS.} Most importantly we analyse the probability distribution of the local density across the system. \nhs{In the coexisting regime (i.e. in presence of MIPS), the probability distribution of the local density shows a double-peak structure ~\cite{reinken2018derivation,reinken2019anisotropic}, where the coexistence densities correspond to the position of the two maxima}.

-We study the phase separation in our system by analyzing the probability distribution of the local density across the system.
-To obtain the local density, we first calculate the area associated with each particle, $A_i$, using Voronoi tessellation~\cite{rycroft2009voro++}, where index $i$ refers to the particle IDs.
-The local density associated the $i$-th particle reads as $\rho_i=1/A_i$, which corresponds to the particle resolved local packing fraction defined by $\phi_i:=\pi\sigma^2/(4A_i)$~.
-The probability of having local density $\rho$ at any chosen point in the plain, $\vr$, is proportional to the number of particles with $\rho_i=\rho$ weighted by the area associated with each of those particles (i.e. $A_i$).
+To obtain the local density, we first calculate the area associated with each particle, $A_i$, using Voronoi tessellation~\cite{rycroft2009voro++}.
+The local density associated with the $i$-th particle is $\rho_i=1/A_i$, which is related to the particle-resolved local packing fraction defined by $\phi_i:=\pi\sigma^2 \rho_i/4$.
+The probability of having local density $\rho$ at any chosen point in the plane, $\vr$, is proportional to the number of particles with $\rho_i=\rho$ weighted by the area associated with each of those particles (i.e. $A_i$).
 In this way one can obtain a probability distribution of the local density associated with position (and not particles).
 This method is equivalent to the procedure suggested in Ref.~\cite{liao2018clustering} with an infinitesimally small lattice spacing.

-We also use $\rho_i$ to obtain the density dependent of the particle velocity. \modified{The velocities are calculated by the displacement of particles, \mbox{$\mathbf{v}_i(t):=(\mathbf{r}_i(t+\Delta t)-\mathbf{r}_i(t-\Delta t))/(2\Delta t)$}, where $\Delta t$ is chosen to be $0.01$ time units.
-This interval is large enough to average out the instantaneous thermal fluctuations (i.e. during 20 time-steps), but still small enough that the particles do not move significantly compared to its size (a displacement of $v_0\Delta t =0.1$ is expected if a particle moves ballistically without any collision).}
+We also use $\rho_i$ to obtain the density dependent of the particle velocity considered in sec.~\ref{dddv}. \modified{The velocities are calculated by the displacement of particles, \mbox{$\mathbf{v}_i(t):=(\mathbf{r}_i(t+\Delta t)-\mathbf{r}_i(t-\Delta t))/(2\Delta t)$}, where $\Delta t$ is chosen to be $0.01$ time units.
+This interval is sufficiently large to average out instantaneous thermal fluctuations (i.e. during 20 time steps), but still small enough such that the particles do not move significantly compared to their size.}